eliasingi12/ticktacktoe/docs/Administrator_manual.md

 If you don't have git installed on your computer, go to [Git](http://git-scm.com/download/win "Download and install it from here")

 ####Gradle
-If you don't have gradle in your computer, do the folling:
+If you don't have gradle in your computer, do the following:

 ###### On Windows
 Download, unzip and setup Gradle [Instructions]( https://docs.gradle.org/current/userguide/installation.html "Follow these instructions").